 Oil Prices Mixed for the Week

-- Total crude stocks at 470 million barrels – five percent higher than the average for this time of year
+- A total of 438 million Bbl of crude in storage – two percent above the five-year average for this time of year

-- U.S. oil production at 12.1 million bpd last week – a week-on-week increase
+- Steady U.S. oil production at 12.3 million bpd for another week

 View Full Article